Sick workers prepare lawsuits over toxic dust exposure

 “You could always see the silica dust in the air but we weren’t warned about the health risks despite that being something all workers needed to know,” he said.

-In 2019, Kevin was diagnosed with silicosis, a disease causing scarring, swelling and fluid build-up in the lungs that interferes with a person’s ability to breathe and can advance to progressive massive fibrosis, with life-threatening consequences.
+In 2019, Kevin was diagnosed with silicosis, disease-causing scarring, swelling and fluid build-up in the lungs that interferes with a person’s ability to breathe and can advance to progressive massive fibrosis, with life-threatening consequences.

 “I’ll never forget coming home after the diagnosis and sharing the news with my wife, Debra, and our two daughters,” Kevin said.